 - Each monologue file should be 60-90 seconds in length (this time limit includes the slate at the beginning of the piece and is strictly adhered to; please do not upload media files longer than 90 seconds)

 Universities may ask for one or either of the following Monologue Options.
 Check the individual university website to see which Option is required:

 - The contemporary monologue should be filmed in a “close-up” shot which means the top of the head to the chest should be visible in the frame.

 - 1 Contemporary (written after 1900); Contemporary monologues should be filmed in a “close-up” shot which means the top of the head to the chest should be visible in the frame.

-- 1 Classical (written pre-1900); Classical monologues should be filmed in a “full body” shot which means the top of the head to the feet on the floor should be visible in the frame.
-Only perform Shakespeare if you feel comfortable doing so.
+- 1 Classical (written before 1900); Classical monologues should be filmed in a “full body” shot which means the top of the head to the feet on the floor should be visible in the frame.